magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-4.md

 ### Individual contributor contributions

 The following table identifies contributions from our community members.
-This table lists the external pull requests, the GitHub issue number associated with it (if available), and the community member who contributed the pull request.
+This table lists the community member who contributed the pull request, the external pull request number, and the GitHub issue number associated with it (if available).

 {% include release-notes/engcomm-2-4-4-issues.md %}

 ### System requirements

 Our technology stack is built on PHP and MySQL.
 For more information, see [System Requirements]({{site.baseurl}}/system-requirements.html).

 ### Installation and upgrade instructions

-You can install {{site.data.var.ee}} 2.4.3 using [Composer]({{ page.baseurl }}/install-gde/composer.html).
+You can install {{site.data.var.ee}} 2.4.4 using [Composer]({{ page.baseurl }}/install-gde/composer.html).

 ## Migration tool kits